t-Pebbling and Extensions: Extensions

 Recall that for a graph $G$ and an integer $t \geq 1$, $\pi_t^*(G)$ is the size of the smallest $t$-fold solvable distribution of pebbles on $G$.
 Thus, given a $t$-fold solvable distribution $D$ on $G$, every $v \in V$ must have a corresponding sequence of pebbling moves that places $t$ pebbles on $v$, starting from $D$.
 Let $V=\{v_1,v_2,\ldots,v_n\}$.
-For all $i$, $j$, and $k$, let $p_i(v_j,v_k)$ denote the number of pebbling moves from $v_j$ to $v_k$ in the sequence of moves which places a pebble on $v_i$.
-Let us refer to the following integer optimization problem as {\sf OPT}. \\ \textbf{The {\sf OPT} Integer Optimization Problem}: Minimize $\displaystyle{\sum_{k=1}^n D(v_k)}$ subject to the following constraints for each $i$ with $1 \leq i \leq n$, and for all vertices $v$ and $w$:
+For all $i$, $j$, and $k$, let $p_{i,j,k}$ denote the number of pebbling moves from $v_j$ to $v_k$ in the sequence of moves which places a pebble on $v_i$.
+Let us refer to the following integer optimization problem as \textsf{OPT}. \\ \textbf{The \textsf{OPT} Integer Optimization Problem}: Minimize $\displaystyle{\sum_{i=1}^n D(v_i)}$ subject to the following constraints for each $i, j,$ and $k$ with $1 \leq i,j,k \leq n$:

-Clearly, every $t$-fold solvable distribution on $G$ results in a feasible solution to {\sf OPT}.
-Indeed, in order to produce such a solution, one would simply record all pebbling moves made from the initial distribution to reach each root.
-Conversely, Watson \cite{Wats} shows that every feasible solution to {\sf OPT} results in a $t$-fold solvable distribution on $G$.
-Thus, the solution to {\sf OPT} is equal to $\pi_t^*(G)$. \\ We give the following definition, which is similar to that of $\hat{\pi}(G)$. \\ \textbf{Definition}: We define the \emph{optimal fractional pebbling number} $\hat{\pi}^*(G)$ by
+Clearly, every $t$-fold solvable distribution $D$ on $G$ results in a feasible solution to \textsf{OPT}.
+Indeed, every pebbling move from a vertex removes two pebbles from it and every pebbling move to a vertex adds a pebble to it.
+Thus, after any sequence of pebbling moves which places at least $t$ pebbles on vertex $v_i$, every vertex must end up with a nonnegative number of pebbles while $v_i$ ends up with at least $t$ pebbles.
+Conversely, Watson \cite{Wats} shows that every feasible solution to \textsf{OPT} results in a $t$-fold solvable distribution on $G$.
+Thus, the solution to \textsf{OPT} is equal to $\pi_t^*(G)$. \\ We give the following definition, which is similar to that of $\hat{\pi}(G)$. \\ \textbf{Definition}: The \emph{optimal fractional pebbling number} $\hat{\pi}^*(G)$ is given by $\displaystyle{\hat{\pi}^*(G) = \liminf_{t \rightarrow \infty} \frac{\pi_{t}^*(G)}{t}.}$

 Suppose that we desire a combinatorial interpretation for $\hat{\pi}^*(G)$.
-In this spirit, suppose we relax the integer constraints in {\sf OPT} and set $t=1$.
-Let us refer to the following optimization problem as {\sf FRAC OPT}, and denote its solution by $\overline{\pi}^*(G)$.
-Moews~\cite{optimal hypercubes} called $\overline{\pi}^*(G)$ the \emph{continuous optimal pebbling number of $G$}. \\ \textbf{The {\sf FRAC OPT} Optimization Problem}: Minimize $\displaystyle{\sum_{k=1}^n D(v_k)}$ subject to the following constraints for each $i$ with $1 \leq i \leq n$, and for all vertices $v$ and $w$:
+In this spirit, suppose we relax the integer constraints in \textsf{OPT} and set $t=1$.
+Let us refer to the following optimization problem as \textsf{FRAC OPT}.
+We denote its solution $\ofpn(G)$, as in ~\cite{optimal hypercubes}, where this quantity is referred to as the \emph{continuous optimal pebbling number of $G$}. \\ \textbf{The \textsf{FRAC OPT} Optimization Problem}: Minimize $\displaystyle{\sum_{i=1}^n D(v_i)}$ subject to the following constraints for each $i, j,$ and $k$ with $1 \leq i,j,k \leq n$:

-We show that $\overline{\pi}^*(G)$ is equal to the optimal fractional pebbling number of $G$.
+We show that $\ofpn(G)$ is equal to the optimal fractional pebbling number of $G$.